lazysegtree/superfile/Notes.md

 - [ ] key_functions.mainKey() indentation fix

 - [ ] Better logging.
 And adding more logs in verbose mode to help debugging.
+  - [ ] Incosistence use of fmt.Println and logging .
 - [ ] .pdf hardcoded as unsupported extension
 - [ ] float64(fileInfo.Size())/(1024*1024) < 250
 - [ ] Hardcoded buffer size 1024 at many places